defold/doc/docs/en/manuals/message-passing.md

 : Identifies which "world" the sender or receiver lives in.
 This is important when working with [Collection Proxies](/manuals/collection-proxy) and is then used to identify the _dynamically loaded collection_.

 path
-: This part of the URL usually contain the full id of the target _game object_.
+: This part of the URL usually contains the full id of the target _game object_.

 fragment
 : The id of the target _component_ within the specified game object.